fractalide/fractalide-website-styx/content/cardano-wallet/cardano-wallet.md

             <img src="/img/roadmap-min/fractal-min.png" />
             <h3>A formally verified Cardano wallet</h3>
             <p>
                 Cantor adheres to the <a href="https://cardanodocs.com/technical/formal-specification-for-a-cardano-wallet/">Cardano Wallet Formal Specification</a> document.
-This allows for a better implementation that accurately maps a reality which has been formally verified, thereby reducing architectural problems and improving upgrades.
+This allows for a better, formally verified implementation.
 We become better citizens in the Cardano community.
             </p>
         </div>
         <div class="col-lg-4 col-xs-12 text-center cantor_feature">
             <img src="/img/roadmap-min/fractal-min.png" />
             <h3>Designed for long-term integration <br>with Fractalide dapps</h3>
             <p>
                 Most dapps will need to interact with Cardano's currency ADA.
-With Cantor, all they need to do is call in the wallet and ADA transactions can be made.
-In short, Cantor makes dapps more usable.
+With Cantor, all they need to do is call in the wallet and start transacting with ADA, which means Cantor makes dapps usable more quickly and to more people.
             </p>
         </div>
     </div>